rvsrvs/jasdev.github.io/_posts/2018-3-21-alone-in-parallel.md

 ---

-Special thanks to [Shiva](https://twitter.com/ShivaKilaru) for editing early drafts of this post.
+Special thanks to [Shiva](https://twitter.com/ShivaKilaru) for editing early drafts of this essay.

 ## Footnotes